 The landlord will not be obliged to sell the freehold if he can prove to the court that he intends to demolish and redevelop the whole or a substantial part of the building.
 This can only apply where at least two-thirds of all the leases in the building are due to terminate within a period of five years from the date of service of the Initial Notice.

-Where, after service of the freeholder's Counter-Notice, the Nominee Purchaser and the freeholder cannot agree on the price or some other aspects of the conveyance, then after the initial two months, following service of the Counter-Notice, either party can apply to the Leasehold Valuation Tribunal for an independent determination on the issue.
+Where, after service of the freeholder's Counter-Notice, the Nominee Purchaser and the freeholder cannot agree on the price or some other aspects of the conveyance, then after the initial two months, following service of the Counter-Notice, either party can apply to the First-tier Tribunal (Property Chamber) for an independent determination on the issue.
 Clearly, the tenants' professional advisers must have all relevant documents at hand to deal with such an application.

 In cases where the landlord fails to serve a Counter-Notice by the date specified in the Initial Notice, the participating tenants may apply to the county court for a Vesting Order.
 This is an order allowing them to acquire the freehold on the terms of the Initial Notice (including the premium proposed).
 The court, if satisfied of the right to enfranchise, will grant the Order.
 The application must be made to the court within six months of the date on which the Counter-Notice should have been received.